rehookify/datepicker/README.md

 type YearsMode = 'decade' | 'fluid';

 interface YearsConfig {
-  numberOfYearsDisplayed: number;
   mode: YearsMode,
   numberOfYears: number;
   step: number;
 },
 ```

-- `numberOfYearsDisplayed: number` - 🚫 deprecated, will be removed in v2.0.0, use `numberOfYears` instead.
 - `numberOfYears: number` - the number of years you want to show to a user.
 - `mode: 'decade' | 'fluid'` - it defines how current year will be centered;